 "...the Society has been leading the campus in all aspects and promoting school spirit for more than 100 years."

-The Innocents, staying true to their goal of promoting school spirit, were involved heavily in athletic events.
-The Innocents founded the yell squad in 1903.
+The Innocents, staying true to their goal of promoting school spirit, were heavily involved in athletic events and founded the yell squad in 1903.
 They selected its members from the men of the sophomore class and trained them as well.
-The Innocents led the football rallies before each game, planned the Cornhusker banquets that were held at the end of each football season, ushered and checked IDs at football games, and in the 1910s helped the University to acquire an athletic field.
-In 1930, the Innocents were responsible for the national recognition the football rooting section received for being one of the best in the country.
-The Innocents oversaw halftime entertainment at football games, including stunts and beginning in 1933, the color card section.
+The Innocents led the football rallies before each game, planned Cornhusker banquets held at the end of each football season, ushered and checked IDs at football games, and helped the University to acquire an athletic field in the 1910s.
+In 1930, the Innocents were responsible for the football rooting section's national recognition as one of the best in the country.
+The Innocents oversaw halftime entertainment at football games, including stunts, and beginning in 1933, the color card section.

 Buffalo Head Exchange

 In 1951, the Innocents Society organized a Buffalo Head Exchange with the University of Colorado’s Heart and Dagger Society.
 The Heart and Dagger Society bought the buffalo head and had it mounted for $20.
 The buffalo came to be known as Mr. Chip, receiving its name from an ill-fated mascot from Colorado.
 The winner of the annual Nebraska-Colorado football game took home Mr. Chip.
 The last exchange was made in the fall of 1962.
 Nebraska won the game, but Colorado could not produce Mr. Chip because he had been permanently misplaced during their possession of him.